KenDickey/PackageEnvironments/README.md

 ##The Story So Far
 ==========
-- A Package can be used as a Feature or and Environment.
+- A Package can be used as a Feature or an Environment.
 - Can use ```Environment class>>fromFeature: 'FeatureName'``` to convert a 'FeatureName' (category) to an Environment.
 - When created, Environments check #required: Features, and #use their Environments if they have them.
 - (Class) Browser, Hierarchy Browser seem OK, but for syntax hilighting.